opencitations/time-agnostic-library/README.md

 # time-agnostic-library

-**time-agnostic-library** is a Python &ge;3.7 library that enables the user to perform time-travel queries on RDF datasets compliant with the [OCDM v2.0.1](https://figshare.com/articles/Metadata_for_the_OpenCitations_Corpus/3443876) provenance specification.
+**time-agnostic-library** is a Python &ge;3.7 library that allows permorming time-travel queries on RDF datasets compliant with the [OCDM v2.0.1](https://figshare.com/articles/Metadata_for_the_OpenCitations_Corpus/3443876) provenance specification.

 Documentation can be found here: [https://time-agnostic-library.readthedocs.io](https://time-agnostic-library.readthedocs.io).